-You can configure a backup repository to use rotated drives.
-This scenario can be helpful if you want to store backups on several external hard drives (for example, USB or eSATA) and plan to regularly swap these drives between different locations.
+A backup repository can use rotated drives.
+Rotated drives can be detachable USB or eSATA hard drives.
+This scenario can be helpful if you want to store backups on several external hard drives that you plan to regularly move between different locations.

 Limitations for Backup Repositories with Rotated Drives